The Government has introduced a number of changes to the benefits system. These may affect the payments you receive.

 - A person who has been in hospital for 52 weeks or more

 The Government has begun to roll out Universal Credit for people of working age.
 This is a new single monthly payment combining benefits for people who are looking for work or are on a low income.

-Please contact our Housing Office on 0207 326 3700 as soon as you have been advised to apply for Universal Credit.
+Please contact us on 0207 326 3700 as soon as you have been advised to apply for Universal Credit.